chikinn/hanabi/README.md

 for more info.

-You'll want to use the information available to you from other players' hands, the tableau, the discard pile, and how many hints are available to inform your AI's choices.
+You'll want to use the information available to you from other players' hands, the tableau, the discard pile, and how many hints are left to inform your AI's choices.
 This info is available in the `Round` object; see especially `Round.__init__()`.
 Note that player hands are stored as sub-objects of `Round`.
 For example, in `Round` instance `r` a list of player i's cards is available as `r.h[i].cards`.
 (Don't look at your own cards unless you're